 The credited rate for each Index Account does not exceed the lesser of the maximum credited rate for the illustrated scale less 100 basis points and the credited rate for the Fixed Account.
 If the insurer does not offer a Fixed Account with the illustrated policy, the credited rate for each Index Account shall not exceed the average of the maximum credited rate for the illustrated scale and the guaranteed credited rate for that account.
 However, the credited rate for each Index Account shall never be less than the guaranteed credited rate for that account.

-If the illustration includes a loan, the illustrated rate credited to the loan balances does not exceed the illustrated loan charge.
+If the illustration includes a loan, the total amount credited as a result of the loan balance, including Indexed Credits and all other illustrated benefits and bonuses that impact the policy’s account value, shall not exceed the illustrated loan charges.

 All other non-guaranteed elements are equal to the non-guaranteed elements for the illustrated scale.

+Annual Net Investment Earnings Rate: Gross portfolio annual earnings rate, less provisions for investment expenses and default cost, of the general account assets (excluding hedges for Indexed Credits) allocated to support the policy.
+Any asset-based charges or other policy charges that are explicitly used to increase the total amount spent to generate the Indexed Credits of the policy are not included in Annual Net Investment Earnings Rate.

 Benchmark Index Account: An Index Account with the following features: